oarepo/oarepo-c4gh/docs/network.md

 therefore "GET" request method semantics map onto the semantics of the operation.

-The reason why the "POST" request method is preferable is the nature of data that is passed from the client to the server.
+The reason why the "POST" request method may be preferable is the nature of data that is passed from the client to the server.
 For the X25519 key exchange it is 32 bytes of binary data.
 For the "GET" request method these must be somehow encoded in the path component of the request URL.
-For the "POST" request, it can be sent as a request body as-is with the content-type "application/octet-stream" (see above).
+For the "POST" request, it can be sent as a request body as-is with the content-type "application/octet-stream".

 In both cases the resulting binary data can be returned as-is as the response body.

+As the "POST" request method does not possess any advantages over the "GET" request method, the "GET" request method was chosen for this protocol for simplicity and ease of implementation.

 Application Request and Response
 --------------------------------